-Security Awareness in a Healthcare Facility
+Enhancing Security Awareness in Healthcare Facilities to Protect Patient Information

 Security awareness is an essential constituent for developing a comprehensive and efficient security policy.
 Nevertheless, to make it productive, it is critical to focus on elaborating a well-thought and detailed awareness plan.
 Therefore, the paper at hand aims at designing a multidimensional framework aimed at raising security awareness in a health care facility.
 Except for addressing the three most common security risks, it will integrate approaches to implementing the plan including target participants and methods for guaranteeing compliance with standards and measuring the effectiveness of the proposed strategy.